Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 AWS Batch lets developers, scientists, and engineers efficiently **run hundreds of thousands of batch and ML computing jobs** while optimizing compute resources, so you can focus on analyzing results and solving problems.

-##### AWS Certificate Manager (ACM)

-provision, manage, and deploy public and private **SSL/TLS** to encrypt traffic for AWS services and your internal connected resources.
-ACM removes the time-consuming manual process of purchasing, uploading, and renewing SSL/TLS certificates.

-##### Amazon Kinesis Data Analytics

-Interactively **query and analyze data** in real time and continuously produce insights for time-sensitive use cases.

 ##### AWS Abuse team

 If a company discovers unauthorized access or abuse originating from a resource hosted on AWS, they should contact the AWS Abuse team.
 The Abuse team handles reports of inappropriate behavior, security incidents, and other potential violations of AWS Acceptable Use Policy (AUP).
 They will investigate the issue and take appropriate actions to address the situation.